NaverCloudPlatform/terraform-provider-ncloud/docs/resources/block_storage.md

 * `name` - (Optional) The name to create.
 If omitted, Terraform will assign a random, unique name.
 Min: 3, Max: 30.
 Only English letters, numbers, and the special character "-" can be used.
 It must start with an English letter.
 It must end with an English letter or number.
 * `description` - (Optional) description to create.
 Min: 0, Max: 1000 Bytes.
 * `disk_detail_type` - (Optional) Type of block storage disk detail to create.
 Valid for XEN type only.
 Conflicts with `volume_type`.
 Default `SSD`.
 Accepted values: `SSD` | `HDD`
 * `stop_instance_before_detaching` - (Optional, Boolean) Set this to true to ensure that the target instance is stopped before trying to detach the block storage.
 It stops the instance, if it is not already stopped.
-	> If `stop_instance_before_detaching` is `true`, server will be stopped and **will not start automatically**.
+If `stop_instance_before_detaching` is `true`, server will be stopped and **will not start automatically**.
 User must start server instance manually via NCLOUD console or API.

-~> **NOTE:** Below arguments only support VPC environment.

 * `zone` - (Optional, Required if to select KVM type) The availability zone in which the block storage instance will be created.
 It must be the same zone code as the server..
 * `snapshot_no` - (Optional) Create the block storage from the snapshots you take.
 * `hypervisor_type` - (Optional) Hypervisor type.
 Required with `volume_type`. (`XEN` or `KVM`)